afnanmostafa/afnanmostafa.github.io/index.md

 permalink: /
 ---

 Greetings!
-Here's a bit about me: I'm a Formula 1 enthusiast and a proud papaya fan!
-I believe Ayrton Senna was the greatest motorsport driver in history.
-In all seriousness, I am a graduate student at the [University of Rochester](https://www.rochester.edu/).
-I am working on NSF-funded projects on phase transitions in materials in extreme conditions under the supervision of [Dr. Niaz Abdolrahim](https://www.hajim.rochester.edu/me/sites/abdolrahim/).
+Thank you for visiting.
+I hope it's not a complete waste of your time.
+Here's a bit about me: I'm an avid Formula 1 enthusiast and a proud papaya (McLaren) fan!
+Ayrton Senna, in my view, remains the greatest motorsport driver in history.
+On a more academic note, I'm a graduate student at the [University of Rochester](https://www.rochester.edu/), working on NSF-funded research exploring phase transitions in materials under extreme conditions under the guidance of [Dr. Niaz Abdolrahim](https://www.hajim.rochester.edu/me/sites/abdolrahim/).

-I recently completed my MS at the [University of Massachusetts Amherst (UMass Amherst)](https://www.umass.edu/), where I was fortunate to contribute to projects funded by the [Army Research Laboratory](https://arl.devcom.army.mil/), focused on developing graphene-nanodiamond composites with enhanced mechanical and thermal properties under the guidance of [Dr. Ashwin Ramasubramaniam](https://scholar.google.com/citations?user=m_vW2OUAAAAJ&hl=en) and [Dr. Dimitrios Maroudas](https://scholar.google.com/citations?user=djdYARAAAAAJ&hl=en).
+I recently earned my MS from the [University of Massachusetts Amherst (UMass Amherst)](https://www.umass.edu/),  where I had the privilege of working on [Army Research Laboratory](https://arl.devcom.army.mil/)-funded projects aimed at developing graphene-nanodiamond composites with enhanced mechanical and thermal properties.
+This work was conducted under the mentorship of [Dr. Ashwin Ramasubramaniam](https://scholar.google.com/citations?user=m_vW2OUAAAAJ&hl=en) and [Dr. Dimitrios Maroudas](https://scholar.google.com/citations?user=djdYARAAAAAJ&hl=en).

-I earned my B.Sc. at [Bangladesh University of Engineering and Technology (BUET)](https://www.buet.ac.bd/web/) in October 2018.
-Afterward, I gained practical experience as an HVAC Design Coordinator and Project Supervisor at MEP Design Studio.
+I completed my B.Sc. at [Bangladesh University of Engineering and Technology (BUET)](https://www.buet.ac.bd/web/)in October 2018, which laid the foundation for my career in engineering.
+Following my degree, I worked as an HVAC Design Coordinator and Project Supervisor at MEP Design Studio, where I gained practical experience in the field.

 {% highlight markdown %}
 Hobbies: Learning new software tools and reflecting on how fortunate we are as humans to have come this far!